 The need for and type of treatment after surgery

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services such as physical therapy, family or individual counseling, nutritional planning, and/or educational assistance.
 The goal of rehabilitation is to help survivors and their families regain control over many aspects of their lives and remain as independent as possible.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.

 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.